 3.6.3.
-Effect of orange by-products on blood leptin, insulin, and glucose levels of obese investigational rat groups levels and decreased insulin levels.
-In the orange peels with chromium, orange pulps with chrome, and orange peels and pulps with chromium groups related to the positive control group, there was a decrease in leptin and glucose and an increase in insulin.
-Studies have revealed that obese people have greater serum leptin levels, and that chromium can lower blood sugar and cholesterol by increasing glucose and insulin tolerance [64].
+Effect of orange by-products on blood leptin, insulin, and glucose levels of obese investigational rat groups positive control group, the orange peels with chromium, orange pulps with chromium, and orange peels and pulps with chromium groups showed a drop in leptin and glucose and an increase in insulin.
+Research has shown that serum leptin levels are higher in obese individuals and that chromium, which enhances glucose and insulin tolerance, may decrease blood sugar and cholesterol [64].

-According to data in Table (10) the positive control group of obese rats had significantly higher ($p \le 0.05$) blood levels of leptin and glucose and lower insulin values, whereas the treatment of chromium, orange peels, and orange pulps boosted leptin and glucose
+According to data in Table (10) the positive control group of obese rats had significantly higher ($p \le 0.05$) blood levels of leptin and glucose and lower insulin values, whereas the treatment of chromium, orange peels, and orange pulps boosted leptin and glucose levels and decreased insulin levels.
+Compared to the